rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 so they do not make good return types for reductions.
 Our `reduce` algorithms can use a proxy reference as the initial value because they deduce the return type as the result of the binary operator.

+An alternative to `reduce_first` is to make the initial value an optional parameter of `reduce`, allowing an implementation to use any element of the range as the initial value.

 ## Range categories and return types